Ingram Olkin: Biography

 Olkin was born in 1924 in Waterbury, Connecticut.
 He received a B.S. in mathematics at the City College of New York, an M.A. from Columbia University, and his Ph.D. from the University of North Carolina.
 Olkin also studied with Harold Hotelling.
 Olkin's advisor was S. N. Roy and his Ph.D. thesis was "On distribution problems in multivariate analysis" submitted in 1951.

 Olkin died from complications of colorectal cancer at his home in Palo Alto, California on April 28, 2016, aged 91.

 Honors and awards

 Olkin was awarded the fourth biennial Elizabeth Scott Award in 1998 from the American Statistical Association for his achievements in supporting women in statistics.
-Of the 14 recipients thus far, he is the only man.
+Of the 17 recipients thus far, he is the only man.

 In 1962 he was elected as a Fellow of the American Statistical Association.

 In 1984, he was President of the Institute of Mathematical Statistics.
+In 1991 Olkin was awarded the American Statistical Association's Founders Award.
 Olkin is a Guggenheim, Fulbright, and Lady Davis Fellow, with an honorary doctorate from De Montfort University.